 - Professional development for students and faculty

 Do other schools have similar fees?

 Yes, our primary collaborating partner in the Joint Mechatronics Engineering degree, NC State University, has had a fee of this kind for several years.
-It will be increasing to $1500 in the 2018-19 academic year.
+It increased to $1500 in the 2018-19 academic year.